achintya2000/ECE564_Project/README.md

 * Solve systems of differential equations through eigenvalue decomonpostions.
 Finds the eigenvalue and eigenvector.

 Analytic solution
 * Utilizes wolfram alpha api to get image of analytic solution to input equation.
 Encountered bug with optionals not being able to unwrap a string passed to a URL.
 So currently limited to the hardcoded equation we have.
+THIS BUG HAS BEEN FIXED.
+Can now submit any analytical equation.

 Bugs/Known Warnings: